pharath/pharath.github.io/_posts/2023-11-12-lecture-notes-msip-3.md

   - in words: "the FT has the shape that we would expect, <span style="color:red">but it just holds for a.e. $\omega$</span>"
     - clarification: "shape that we would expect": the $L^1$ FT we had in the beginning
   - **problem**: this is only for functions that are both in $L^1$ and $L^2$ &rarr; eg. we cannot use this to transform the <span style="color:red">cardinal sine</span> bec it is **not** in $L^1$
-    - but the characteristic function is both in $L^1$ and $L^2$ (bec the Lebesgue integral is defined via simple functions which in turn are defined via the characteristic functions), so there we can apply this
+    - but the characteristic function is both in $L^1$ and $L^2$ (because the Lebesgue integral is defined via simple functions which in turn are defined via the characteristic functions), so there we can apply this
   - <span style="color:red">**needed for**</span>:
     - proof of <span style="color:green">(3.50)</span> Shannon-Whittaker
 - (ii) for $f\in L^2$